lydialucchesi/smallsets/README.md

 impact statements below and justification plots above.
 Need to run some additional testing and investigate the warning I am getting from the readLines function.

+Need to figure out how to subset/select columns for the smallset.
+Currently, the smallset includes all of the columns in the original data frame.